What if You Could Measure the Future?

 According to the United Nations “World Water Development Report 2014“, annual economic growth is estimated at about 6% in developing countries and 2% in higher income countries between 2013 and 2015.
 As economies grow and diversify, they experience competing demands for water to meet the needs of more municipal and industrial uses, as well as agriculture.
 Water availability is expected to decrease in many regions.
 Yet future global agricultural water consumption alone is estimated to increase by ~19% by 2050, and will be even greater in the absence of any technological progress or policy intervention (link).
 Understanding what impact growing populations and increased development has on existing resources is invaluable to central planning.

-Currently, the States of California and Nevada are suffering what the USDA calls an exceptional drought.
-Not far behind are states in the Pacific Northwest and the Southwest as well as some areas in the Southeast.
+At any one point in time throughout the year, at least 35 states are in at least a D-0 level drought.
 We may not necessarily know where or when the next drought crisis will occur, but we can monitor its impact.
 At the same time, what if we could predict water use for both new and existing construction?
 What if we could estimate the potential impact of new construction on water treatment needs and storm water?
 Wouldn’t the information generated be of value to planners of municipal infrastructure?
 To design professionals?
 To potential home buyers or current home owners?

-Much research was done to calculate the loading from the main plumbing fixtures, clothes washers and pipe priming and their eventual impact on the WERS.
-For the first pilot version, only the indoor water use was calculated empirically based on the estimated loading of the above items while taking into account their associated efficiencies.
-The current version includes the ability to account for outdoor water use which includes rainwater and greywater catchment calculations.
+Much research was done to calculate the loading from the main plumbing fixtures, clothes washers and pipe priming and their eventual impact on the WERS®.
+The program calculates indoor water use empirically, based on the estimated loading of the above items while taking into account their associated efficiencies.
+WERS® also includes the ability to account for outdoor water use, which includes rainwater and greywater catchment calculations.
 Depending on the verified filtration methods for rainwater and greywater, they can be used to offset indoor water use much like solar panels can be used to offset energy use in the HERS index.
 Additionally, any remaining unused rainwater or greywater can be credited to potential outdoor use.

-Another aspect of the WERS program includes the ability to require points for “Innovative Practices”.
-BGNM and SFWCC have both created similar lists of items as an overlay that can be incorporated into a future version of the WERS calculation process.
-But, because these items are either not measurable or a method of empirical data collection has not been determined at the launch of the WERS pilot, they are not a part of the final score.
-It is envisioned that communities will select a minimum point threshold of Innovative Practices that need to be accomplished as part of the WERS program.
+Another aspect of the WERS® program includes the option to require points for “Innovative Practices”.
+BGNM and SFWCC have both created similar lists of items as an overlay that can be incorporated into a future version of the WERS® calculation process.
+But, because these items are either not measurable or a method of empirical data collection has not been determined yet, they are not a part of the final score.
+It is envisioned that communities could select a minimum point threshold of Innovative Practices that need to be accomplished as part of the WERS® program.

 “Having a ‘performance path’ for water will help transform the building industry in the same way that the HERS index did for energy”, says Steve Hale, Program Director for BGNM.
 “Already, we are seeing much better performing fixtures and appliances.
 Now, with the ability to ‘mix and match’ flow rates while simultaneously examining the overall performance of indoor water use, builders and consumers can make smart choices for the products they put into their homes.”

 The program continues to be developed under the tutelage of several industry stakeholders and has already been used within the State of New Mexico.
-Additionally, The Coalition has worked with Santa Fe Community College to begin a training program for use of the WERS program, verification procedures, and certification.
+Additionally, The Coalition has worked with Santa Fe Community College to offer a training program for use of the WERS® program, verification procedures, and certification.

-“We’re very proud of the inaugural version of WERS,” said Green Builder® Coalition Executive Director Mike Collignon.
-“Now that we’ve completed that work, we’re interested in collaborating with municipalities who have a need or interest in conserving water.
-The WERS program can be valuable to those communities as either an incentive or regulation.
-We’ve also formed a national committee to help us with the next iteration of the WERS program, where we’ll look to expand the program’s functionality.”
+“We’re very proud of the WERS®,” said Green Builder® Coalition Executive Director Mike Collignon.
+“We’re also interested in collaborating with municipalities who have a need or interest in conserving water.
+The WERS® program can be valuable to those communities as either an incentive or regulation.”

 About Green Builder® Coalition